WNBA award picks: Despite catchy campaign, Storm’s Breanna Stewart not likely to earn MVP honors

 As promotional campaigns go, the advertising in support of Breanna Stewart’s WNBA MVP candidacy is a slam dunk and the Storm marketing brain trust should win an award for their fun and creative effort.

-“All Hail the Queen” reads the barrage of tweets, emails, taglines and signage on various merchandises including a t-shirt and a full deck of all Queen playing cards adorned with Stewart in royal regalia.
+“All Hail the Queen” reads the barrage of tweets, emails, taglines and signage on various merchandises including a T-shirt and a full deck of all Queen playing cards adorned with Stewart in royal regalia.

 “Mirror, mirror on the wall, who’s the most valuable of them all?”, the slogan reads.